Hell's Kitchen, Manhattan: Redevelopment and second wave of gentrification

 Hell's Kitchen has become an increasingly upscale neighborhood of affluent young professionals as well as residents from the "old days", with rents in the neighborhood having increased dramatically above the average in Manhattan.
 It has also acquired a large and diverse community as residents have moved north from Chelsea.
 Zoning has long restricted the extension of Midtown Manhattan's skyscraper development into Hell's Kitchen, at least north of 42nd Street.

-The David Childs- and Frank Williams-designed Worldwide Plaza established a beachhead when it was built in 1989 at the former Madison Square Garden site, a full city block between 49th and 50th Streets and between Eighth and Ninth Avenues that was exempt from special district zoning rules.
+In 1989, the David Childs- and Frank Williams-designed Worldwide Plaza established a beachhead when it was built at the former Madison Square Garden site, a full city block between 49th and 50th Streets and between Eighth and Ninth Avenues that was exempt from special district zoning rules.
 This project led a real-estate building boom on Eighth Avenue, including the Hearst Tower at 56th Street and Eighth Avenue.

 An indication of how fast real estate prices rose in the neighborhood was a 2004 transaction involving the Howard Johnson's Motel at 52nd Street and Eighth Avenue.
 In June, Vikram Chatwal's Hampshire Hotel Group bought the motel and adjoining Studio Instrument Rental building for $9 million.
 In August, they sold the property to Elad Properties for about $43 million.
 Elad, which formerly owned the Plaza Hotel, built The Link, a luxury 44-story building, at that location.

+Silverstein Properties and Greenwood Gaming & Entertainment had bid for a downstate New York casino license with the hope of developing a resort and casino in the neighborhood had they secured a license.
+They had proposed The Avenir, which would be a resort with 1,000 hotel rooms, an eight story casino and a 1,000 seat performance venue.
+100 affordable housing units would also have been built.
+The community advisory committee rejected the proposal in September 2025.